Opentrons/protocol_framework/analyses-snapshot-testing/README.md

 `cd <OPENTRONS_REPO_ROOT>/analyses-snapshot-testing` - navigate to the analyses-snapshot-testing directory `pyenv local 3.13.0` - set the local python version to 3.13.0 `make setup` - install the requirements
-`make build-base-image` - build the base image for the analyses battery `make build-local` - on top of the base, copy in the local code and build `make snapshot-test-local` - run the analyses battery against the image you just created
+`make snapshot-test-local` - this target builds the base image, builds the local code into the base image, then runs the analyses battery against the image you just created

 > make sure to run `make build-local` after you make changes to the code to update the image!!!